Routing-Based Continual Learning for Multimodal Large Language Models: Discussion

-While our routing approach shares architectural similarities with Mixture of Experts (MoE) systems like MoE-LLaVA \cite{chen2024moe}, it fundamentally differs in both purpose and implementation.
-It's important to clarify these distinctions as they represent different paradigms in modular machine learning.

-Traditional MoE approaches are designed to improve model capacity and performance through joint training of specialized experts within a unified architecture.
-During both training and inference, a gating network distributes computation across experts based on input characteristics.
-This requires simultaneous access to all training data and joint optimization of all experts.
+While our routing approach shares architectural similarities with Mixture of Experts (MoE) systems like MoE-LLaVA \cite{lin2024moe}, it fundamentally differs in both purpose and implementation.
+Traditional MoE approaches improve model capacity through joint training of specialized experts within a unified architecture, requiring simultaneous access to all training data and joint optimization of experts and gating networks.